codepath/android_guides/Styling-UI-Screens-FAQ.md

 Simply wrap your views inside a [[PercentRelativeLayout|Constructing-View-Layouts#percentrelativelayout]] or `PercentFrameLayout` and specify attributes with "Percent" suffix.
 Alternatively, you can also use [[`android:layout_weight`|Constructing-View-Layouts#linearlayout]] attribute if you are using a `LinearLayout`.

+#### How do I add tabs to my activity to switch between views?

+Tabs used to swap the content displayed on screen can be added to an Activity using a number of methods.
+The [[recommended method using a TabLayout|Google-Play-Style-Tabs-using-TabLayout]] involves splitting up the contents of each tab into a "Fragment" (modular piece of an activity) and then using a "ViewPager" which enables us to easily swap the contents of different fragments onto the screen.

 ### Images

 #### How do I load images into an Android app for display?